gjkrediet/Fossil_Dutch_Weather/README.md

 ![20231030_210910](https://github.com/gjkrediet/Fossil_Dutch_Weather/assets/20277013/0a551bd6-476c-4f9a-9e88-a997acc0b83b)

 ## App and companion/tasker-app
 The way I implemented it, the app relies on Tasker for retreiving information from the internet (buienradar and KNMI).
 The companion-app should send buienradar-data as a string without any delimiters or line-breaks.
-The KNMI-data is sent in JSON format.
+The various KNMI-data is sent in JSON format.
 Two Tasker tasks are included.
 One for buienradar and one for KNMI-data.
 Import them in Tasker, change them to your needs and create a profile for each to run them at a regular interval.
 KNMI-data needs an API-key which you need to obtain at weerlive.nl (for free for a limited update frequency) and insert into the http-request in tasker.

 The source of the app is included as well as the wapp-file